 Guidelines as to how to tap the trees (as shallow as possible), where to tap the trees (staggered both vertically and horizontally from prior taps by specific distances) how many taps can be placed in a tree (never more than 2) and whether taps must be removed season-to-season (yes, always, no matter what) are quite lengthy, as well.

 And we haven’t even gotten to sap storage (no galvanized anything, ever), syrup making (lead-free soldered boiling equipment only), bottle labeling (don’t get me started) and proper washing and disinfection of all of the above (summary: no matter what, rinse, rinse, rinse).

 At this point, I’m wondering if ANY maple syrup is organic by these standards unless labeled as such.
-And yet, I’ve spoken with several smallish sugar makers who claim that, aside from maybe laying off the synthetic defoamers, their farming techniques did not have to change at all in order to meet organic requirements, which they were happy enough to comply with in exchange for the premium they can charge for their product.
+And yet, I’ve spoken with several smallish sugar makers who say that, aside from maybe laying off the synthetic defoamers, their farming techniques did not have to change at all in order to meet organic requirements, which they were happy enough to comply with in exchange for the premium they can charge for their product.
 Were they selling me magic beans, or what?
 Believable?

 “I would absolutely credit those statements,” says Daloz.
 “Unlike other food production contexts, it was probably never part of the industrial model to use non-organic practices in the first place.
 The organic movement itself was organized for the purpose of forcing a shift away from practices that were likely generally not applied to traditional maple production.”

 And, again, I say “wow!”
 That’s a whole lot of work to ensure a healthy, sustainable product.
 I guess that’s farming!
 Daloz agrees.